hdresearch/nolita/README.md

 ]);
 ```

 The `AgentBrowser` uses [zod](https://github.com/colinhacks/zod) under the hood to control the types returned by your LLM.
-If you want to specify a custom return type, you can do so by extending the `ModelResponse` schema with the desired type
+If you want to specify a custom return type, you can do so by extending the `ModelResponse` schema with the desired type.

 ```ts
 const extendedModelResponseSchema = ModelResponseSchema.extend({